Iveston History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Iveston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Iveston family

-made the far away New World an attractive prospect.
+For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Iveston or a variant listed above: Richard and Thomas Iveson settled in Barbados in 1635; another Richard Iveson settled in St. Christopher in 1635.